sourceryinstitute/OpenCoarrays/INSTALL.md

     make -j 2 bootstrap
     make install

-where the "2" in the final line launches a multi-threaded build with 2 threads.
+where the "2" in the penultimate line launches a multi-threaded build with 2 threads.
+Use more threads for additional speedup, depending on your platform.

-See also [https://gcc.gnu.org/wiki/GFortranBinaries#FromSource] for additional details and [https://gcc.gnu.org/install/] for an exhaustive description of the build process and options.
+See the [GFortran Binaries] web page for additional details and the [Installing GCC] page for an exhaustive description of the build process and options.

 [End-User Installation]: #end-user-installation
 [OS X]: #os-x